 Fishing, hiking and casual walking, fossil viewing, bird watching, and picnicking are among the most common activities.

 While fossil and rock collecting is not allowed to protect our resources for future generations, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea floor.
 The Discovery Center button (above left) provides details about the park's natural and cultural resources - archaeology, birding, flora, fossils, George Rogers Clark and Lewis and Clark are featured.
+Compare the river level chart with our fossil bed chart to see what is exposed today.

 August through mid November typically provides the best accessibility to the 220 acres of fossil beds, as the river is at its lowest level during this period.
 We are seasonally on Eastern Daylight Savings Time (through November 5) or Eastern Standard Time.